ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

 ``get_council_records``.
 Note the plural in the method name.

-The return value of those *get methods* must be a subclass of :py:class:`arbeitszeit.repositories.QueryResult` with the proper type parameter.
+The return value of those *get methods* must be a subclass of :py:class:`workers_control.core.repositories.QueryResult` with the proper type parameter.
 Those result types are also protocols.
 Here would be an example for the ``CouncilReport`` record type::